Carrie Kelley: The New 52

 In September 2011, The New 52 rebooted DC's continuity.
 On Prime Earth, Carrie Kelley makes her first appearance in Batman and Robin #19 (titled Batman and Red Robin).
 She is a college student and Damian Wayne's acting instructor.
 As a homage to The Dark Knight Returns, she wears a Robin costume as a Halloween costume on her first appearance.

 DC Rebirth

-In Batman Annual #2 in a world where Batman and Catwoman have grown old together, Carrie is among the Bat family members standing by Bruce's bedside as he dies.
+In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was before "The New 52".
+Carrie Kelley appears in a possible future where Batman and Catwoman have grown old together, watching over the former as he dies.